webagent-dev/shoe-shop/README.md

 - [ ] transitions
 - [ ]sorting
 - [ ] Shop
-    - [ ] OPP
+    - [ ] 3d image

-See the [open issues](https://github.com/webagent-dev/car-dealer-site/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/webagent-dev/shoe-shop/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>